PetTeet Park Canola Fields Review

 With the growing number of tourists and visitors trampling York Farmer’s canola fields and unknowingly destroying the crop and potentially spreading disease the owners of PetTeet Park, a 100-acre farm halfway between York and Beverley, have planted a 20 square meter field of canola purely for tourists to wander through and take their insta-worthy selfies!

 We visited on a sunny Sunday morning, the drive through the windy roads and sea of yellow was breathtaking!
-Arriving at PetTeet Park we were directed where to park.
-Entry is $5 per person, children under 5 are free, CASH ONLY.
+Arriving at PettTeet Park we were directed where to park.
+Entry is $15 per adult and $10 for children and pensioners, children under 5 are free, CASH ONLY.
+A family pass for 2 adults and 2 children is $40.
 Open Saturday & Sunday 10am – 4pm.

 My kids loved running through the canola, playing hide and seek and watching the busy bees doing their thing.